Dip Coating Viscosity, Yield Stress and Surface Tension

 Contact Angle – Preference to wet substrate

+We can perform static and dynamic contact angle measurements, alongside surface free energy characterisation.
 A static contact angle measurement provides a measurement of interfacial forces between the liquid, air and substrate once they have reached equilibrium.
-A dynamic contact angle measurement shows how contact angle changes as a function of either time or tilt/gravity which can be relevant when modelling high-speed processing of highly viscous materials.
+A dynamic contact angle measurement shows how contact angle changes as a function of either time or tilt, which can be relevant when modelling high-speed processing of highly viscous materials.
 If a liquid takes a longer time to reach its equilibrium contact angle, this may indicate a limiting factor for withdrawal speed.

 Yield Stress – Stability and Coating Thickness